mapbender/mapbender-starter/CONTRIBUTING.md

 Open the displayed URL from your console output message in your favorite browser.

 For development reasons, it is recommended to use Chromium (Chrome) or Firefox.

+If you want to log in, you have to use the standard combination (name: root / pw: root).
+Please change these patterns if you want a secure access.

+To stop the server from running, just press ctrl-C or close your console.

 That's it!